 MCC: 0.00

 While the interactive graph above explores a single predictor, here you can estimate the combined effect of multiple predictors and determine how many are needed to achieve a desired level of real-world predictive utility.
-The combined effect is estimated by first computing Mahalanobis D, a multivariate generalization of Cohen's d, and then computing PR-AUC, which is sensitive to the base rate.
+The combined effect is estimated by first computing Mahalanobis D, a multivariate generalization of Cohen's d, and then computing PR-AUC, which conveys real-world predictive utility by accounting for the base rate.
 For simplicity, the estimation assumes predictors to have the same effect sizes, uniform collinearity, and no interaction effects.